b-kahraman/Portfolio-Website-with-Django/README.md

 A modern and dynamic personal portfolio website built with Django framework.
 Features a fully responsive design and easy content management through the Django admin panel - a professional portfolio solution that showcases both your projects and your Django development skills.

+> **Note:**
+> The HTML–CSS–JS design of this website is based on a pre-made template.
+I integrated the Django backend myself and customized the template to fit my personal portfolio structure.
+All backend logic, models, admin configuration, and dynamic content features were developed by me.

 ## ✨ Features

 ### 🎯 Core Features